 - Invitation from a public or private institution

-- Proof of finances, education, employment, and relationship with a Mexican citizen
+- Proof of finances, education, employment, and relationship with a citizen of Mexico

-Foreign nationals looking to work in Mexico for more than six months need a temporary resident visa with approval to work.
-This setup requires you, as the employer, to apply at the Mexican Institute of Immigration.
-If approved, the employee must apply for the relevant visa at the Mexican consulate in the applicant’s resident company.
+Citizens from other countries looking to work in Mexico for more than 6 months need a temporary resident visa with approval to work.
+This setup requires you, as the employer, to apply at the National Institute of Migration.
+If approved, the employee must apply for the relevant visa at the consulate in Mexico in the applicant’s resident company.
 Once you or the employee receives word that the visa application is accepted, the employee must visit the consulate to get the necessary visa within 15 days.

-While it’s possible to convert a temporary resident visa into a permanent resident visa, foreigners with a visitor status cannot convert it to work status.
+While it’s possible to convert a temporary resident visa into a permanent resident visa, citizens from other countries with a visitor status cannot convert it to work status.
 Individuals who have a company they want to work for in Mexico can apply for a work permit and stay in the country until they get the permit at the consulate of their home country.
 They must leave Mexico to collect the permit, and they can then apply for a residence visa.

 Discover how G-P can help you manage your global teams.